-Here’s a great story about a school that was very successful organizing a “knit-a-thon”
+Here’s a great story about a school that was very successful organizing a knit-a-thon fundraiser.

 At the close of camp, do something so the girls feel special.
 Make them honorary “junior members” of the society, or reward them with a special medal or framed photo to congratulate them for their achievements.
 They will love being part of a special “grown-up” club and enjoy learning from people they look up to.

 If a fundraising event isn’t the right answer for your sorority, consider selling something to raise the dollars you need.
-Sororities can sell branded school merchandise at university events.
-Or perhaps sell items with your sorority motto or crest to family members and other supporters such as: t-shirts, bumper stickers, hats, or blankets (perfect for cold football games!).
-A table can be set up at any university event to sell these items, or you can setup a fundraising website and sell them online.
+Sororities can sell branded school merchandise online or at university events.
+Or perhaps sell items with your sorority motto or crest to family members and other supporters such as: t-shirts, sweatshirts, bumper stickers, hats, or blankets (perfect for cold football games).
+A table can be set up at any university event to sell these items, or you can setup an eCommerce store and sell them online.

 Don’t forget to consider fundraising discount cards.
 These are great items to offer to current students, who are conscious of their spending.
 These cards are typically sold for $10 each, and offer numerous savings on or around campus at local restaurants, book stores, and more.